Best chocolates in Switzerland

 Oriana

-Oriana was born in Zürich and is currently working as an English Teacher in Basel, in northern Switzerland.
+Oriana was born in Zürich and is currently living in Basel, in northern Switzerland.

 This travel blog is is her newest project with her twin sister.
 Their mission is to give everyone the confidence to travel Switzerland with ease.